I may earn commissions from the links mentioned in this post. Thank you.

 What special arrangements do each of us want to celebrate our lives?

 For example, this could include donations to certain charities, leaving gifts to family members and whether or not you want to be cremated or buried in a Superman costume.
-Nicole and I both plan to use The Living Urn and become a living memory in the form a tree after we die (for $5 off, use MKM5 at checkout).
+Nicole and I both plan to use The Living Urn and become a living memory in the form a tree after we die.

 You don’t want the “will discovery” to be a big dramatic movie when you die.
 Make sure your chosen executor knows that you want them in this role and make sure they are okay with it.